Jimeng-Long/ML-Projects/README.md

 Here are some of the projects included in this repository:

 Project 1: House Price Prediction
-Brief description of the project and its goals.

 The project is to implement machine learning algorithms using Scikit-Learn to predict Median house prices for California districts.

 Data source: https://www.kaggle.com/datasets/camnugent/california-housing-prices